ansys/pyfluent/doc/source/user_guide/index.rst

 ==========
 User guide
 ==========
-PyFluent can be used by anyone who wants to import its Python modules and start to develop Python code to control and monitor Ansys Fluent.
+Anyone who wants to use PyFluent can import its Python modules develop Python code to control and monitor Ansys Fluent.

 ..
    This toctree must be a top level index to get it to show up in